| Why a DMin in Christian Spirituality?|

-In 2014, Virginia Theological Seminary will launch a new track in its Doctor of Ministry program, the VTS D.Min. in Christian Spirituality.
+In 2014, Virginia Theological Seminary launched a new track in its Doctor of Ministry program, the VTS D.Min. in Christian Spirituality.
 This D.Min. concentration can enhance a wide variety of ministries – congregational leadership, education, health care, faith formation, retreat settings – by rooting those ministries in our Christian spiritual traditions and addressing the contemporary hunger for spiritual deepening.

 The program will explore a range of spiritual traditions, contemplative and apostolic, Biblical to contemporary.
 These traditions will be brought into conversation with developmental, organizational, and missional perspectives on formation, pastoral care, ministry, and leadership.
 Pastoral leaders from many denominations can benefit from this program, the roots of which are the Christian spiritual traditions that we share.
 The program can serve the needs of

 The heart of our work is fostering deep practical wisdom and courage, as we bring our contexts of ministry into conversation with the finest insights from scripture, theology, and various human sciences and professions.
 Your context of ministry becomes your laboratory of focused learning, testing, and reflection.

 - people who serve in churches, hospitals, the military, mission fields, and retreat centers.

 - people with 3 – 30 years of experience in religious leadership.

 - people with proven skills and leadership, who want to wrestle with new challenges.